Access photogrammetry data

 3D Buildings task

-The first task step that opens is Split building footprints using features.
-You will not use this step, so you'll skip it.
+The first task step is Split building footprints using features.
+You won't use this step, so you'll skip it.

 Skip button

 You'll use the Segment building footprints using elevation task step.
-Again, this will take your building footprints and give them height and break them up based on their different roof sections.
+This step will give your building footprints a height and break them up based on their different roof sections.

-Next, you'll set the Spectral Detail for the tool.
-This is the level of importance given to height differences in your DSM.
-For example, in a downtown area with tall buildings that contain many roof facets at various heights, using a lower spectral detail will result in segments created only where there are large changes in elevation.
+Next, you'll set the spectral detail for the tool, or the level of importance given to height differences in your DSM.
+For example, in a downtown area with tall buildings that contain many roof facets at various heights, a lower spectral detail will result in segments created only where there are large changes in elevation.
 Conversely, row housing with smaller height differences between buildings may require a higher spectral detail to fully segment.
 Valid values range from 1.0 to 20.0.
 The default value is 13.

 Note: